MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 - You've selected **Install this app automatically** on the **Setup** tab.
 We don't allow automatic installation of an app for an entire organization
 - You're a guest user who has been assigned a workspace role.
 - Your admin doesn't allow you to assign an app to your entire organization.
-You can ask your admin to change this setting in the tenant admin settings portal.
+You can ask your admin to change this setting in the [Content pack and app tenant settings](../admin/service-admin-portal-content-pack-app.md#publish-content-packs-and-apps-to-the-entire-organization) section of tenant settings in the Admin portal.

 ### Save a copy of a report